-SpaceX assessing launch pad damage after explosion at Cape Canaveral
+SpaceX to shift Florida launches to new pad after explosion

 That California flight could go ahead as soon as the rocket is deemed ready, but the pad cannot substitute for the one in Florida.
 SpaceX uses Vandenberg to launch satellites requiring polar orbits, while Florida is better situated for satellites heading into equatorial orbits and for cargo ships flying to the International Space Station for NASA.

+SpaceX was founded by Musk in 2002, and the Hawthorne, California-based company began launching its Falcon 9 rockets in June 2010.
+Since then, it has racked up 27 successful flights and one launch accident in June 2015 that destroyed a load of cargo headed for the space station.

-(Reporting by Irene Klotz; Editing by Peter Henderson and Meredith Mazzilli)
+(Reporting by Irene Klotz; Editing by Meredith Mazzilli and Andrew Hay)

+BUDAPEST "Super, well done," her trainer says, and Maya, a Hungarian golden retriever, happily holds up her left paw, responding to the praise.

+CAPE CANAVERAL, Fla.
+Two U.S. astronauts sailed through a seven-hour spacewalk outside the International Space Station on Thursday to pack up a spare cooling radiator and tackle other maintenance, a NASA TV broadcast showed.